What is Skin?

 • The first line of defence against bacteria and other microorganisms;

-• Regulation of body temperature (ex: cooling via sweat);
+• Regulation of body temperature;

 • Reduction of harmful effects of UV radiation;